LordofBone/WestworldPrototypeSkull/README.md

 You can set the variable `offline_mode` under config/stt_config to False if you wish to use the OpenAI API version (will be considerably faster than the offline version, but of course will cost you money per inference).

+You can also change the size of the local model being used with the `model_size` variable; the available_models are = ["tiny", "base", "small", "medium", "large"]

+As well as being able to adjust the silence threshold parameters.

 ### Configuring the TTS (Text to Speech)

-Under config/tts_config.py you can change the voice and speed of the TTS.
+Under config/tts_config.py you can change the TTS system that is being used and the voice for it.

+You can switch between the different TTS engines by changing the `tts_mode` variable to either pyttsx3, fakeyou, nix or openai.

 In order to use fakeyou you will need to set up an account [here](https://fakeyou.com/), copy config/fakeyou_config_template.py to config/fakeyou_config.py and add your login details and voice ID for the voice you want.

-You can switch between the different TTS engines by changing the `tts_mode` variable to either pyttsx3, fakeyou, nix or openai.

 ### Configuring ChattingGPT (Chatting with either ChatGPT or Ollama local LLM)